 Another crack at Elliot's Pheasant resulted in brief views of a male after a tricky hike through tall, wet grassland and Bamboo forest.
 Apart from that, all the usual birds were seen at this site before we left on the long drive back to Nanchang.
-Well it shouldn't have been that long but with heavy rain and flooding as we approached the city, coupled with major roadwork's resulted in a much later arrival time than originally worth it for these views of Pied Falconet. anticipated.
+Well it shouldn't have been that long but with heavy rain and flooding as we approached the city, coupled with major roadwork's resulted in a much later arrival time than originally anticipated.
 It was here we said farewell to David who had to return to the UK early.